Novecento99/Holophonor/README.md

 # Holophonor

 **The idea:** The idea was born when I asked myself: what would happen if I connect a live audio source to a neural network?
 Well, this repository is the answer.
+I've lately found out that it resembles for many people [the Futurama holophonor instrument](https://www.youtube.com/watch?v=gPn8ytmg0pE), hence the name of this repository.

 ## Media